 A committee composed of former parishioners and people from the business and health care sectors was formed to study and analyze the needs of the community.
 They found that what the area needs most is a palliative care home and day centre.
 That is how the St. Raphael’s project was born, in memory of Father Gerry, the last parish priest at St. Raphael’s, a generous and devoted man whose simple mission in life was to serve others, and who passed away from cancer in 2007.

-Once in operation, the facility will extend a respectful and compassionate welcome to people from all walks of life, regardless of their social condition, ethnic origin or religious beliefs.
+Once in operation, the facility will extend a respectful and compassionate welcome to people from all walks of life, regardless of their social condition, ethnic origin, sexual orientation and gender identity or religious beliefs.

 That everyone is able to have an end of life filled with humanity and dignity.